Game

 something that removes water or other liquids from some place by allowing water or liquids to flow through and away from it

 The pipe carried the water to the sewer.
-My new car is a drain on my finances.
+My new car is a

 fascinating